Jaydip0724/fraud-detection-system/docs/model_explanation.md

 ### Adaptive Learning

-A key feature of our system is its ability to continuously improve through adaptive learning:
+A key feature of my system is its ability to continuously improve through adaptive learning:

 1. When the system misclassifies a transaction (as confirmed later), it uses this example to update the model.